kash-jay/fairwell-nyuad/README.md

 This project was more than just a class exercise for me; it was something personal and close to my heart.
 While I am proud of the interactive elements and UX flow I achieved, I know every project will bring new lessons.
 I look forward to the next challenge, armed with the insights I've gathered from this experience.

 ### Kash
+Coming up with an idea was fun because all of us had great ideas which would've all made great websites for this assignment.
+I'm also really glad we went with this one because as a senior I think it was a really fun project and maybe I'll look at it 10 years from now and weep.
+The audio side of things was interesting because I had never worked with that kind of audio equipment before.
+The coding part of it was just as fun, and coming up with ideas for the logic and flow of the website was fun, since we could have had a stack of images moving away from the viewport instead of a series of images moving into the viewport, so discussing which one would be most suitable definetely expanded all of our understandings of web development.

 ### Shahd
 I enjoyed working on the assignment.
 I felt we had enjoyed working on the assignment.
 I felt we had a hard time finding a good idea and implementing it.
 I felt things flew pretty well after that.
 I enjoyed styling the website and also doing the buttons.
 I felt I learned a lot through the process.